chymian/bareos/bareos-sample-Cheatsheet.md

 ./install.sh
 ```
 During Installation of the PostGreSQL, you get asked some Questions:
-Use the Defaults, note down your password.
+Use the Defaults, note down your DB-password.

 ## Install Clients
 ```